bylunx/Virtual-Shell/README.md

 # Virtual-Shell

-Virtual-Shell is a archive server tool (bash).
+Virtual-Shell is an archive server tool (bash).
 The server must contains some archives (the format is a home made one).
 What you can do :

 + Get the archive list on the server